gspencerHTC/hello_world/README.md

 # hello_world
-Just screwing around with this.
+Just Messing around.
+Yep!
+This is fun.